Work

 Truong’s oeuvre can be viewed as Asian Futurism, born from the violent histories descended from Orientalist ideologies.
 Her work tests the hybridity and historic hierarchies of global painting techniques, materials and philosophies as she fragments paintings, art, film, and family.
 She subverts color and values, staging a background layered with singed panels of painted floating silk and blended gestures of oil paint, amidst interpretations of historic textile patterns, and emblematic and hegemonic iconography.

-Lien Truong is an Assistant Professor of Painting and Drawing at the University of North Carolina at Chapel Hill.
+Lien Truong is an Associate Professor of Painting and Drawing at the University of North Carolina at Chapel Hill.
 She graduated with a BFA in 1999 from Humboldt State University and an MFA from Mills College, Oakland in 2001.
 Her work has been included in exhibitions at the National Portrait Gallery; North Carolina Museum of Art; Station Museum of Contemporary Art, Houston, Texas; the National Centre for Contemporary Arts in Moscow; Oakland Museum of California, Oakland, CA; Nha San Collective, Hanoi, Vietnam; Art Hong Kong; S.E.A.
 Focus, Singapore; and Southern Exposure, San Francisco, CA. She is the recipient of several awards including the Joan Mitchell Fellowship, Whitton Fellowship, and fellowships from the Institute for the Arts & Humanities and the North Carolina Arts Council.
 Residencies include the Oakland Museum of California and the Marble House Project, Vermont.
 Public collections include thethe Weatherspoon Art Museum, NC; Cantor Arts Center at Stanford University Art Museum, CA; Nasher Museum of Art, Durham, NC; Van Every Smith Galleries at Davidson College, NC; Linda Lee Alter Collection of Art by Women at the Pennsylvania Academy of the Fine Arts; DC Collection (Disaphol Chansiri, Chiang Mai, Thailand); North Carolina Museum of Art and the Post Vidai and Royal Melbourne Institute of Technology (Vietnam).

 Press